 What are hip openers?

 In my 200 hours Yoga teacher training in India, Gokarna, with Shree Hari Yoga I learned so much about my favourite practice, the hip openers.
 Now I want to share it.
 But what exactly are hip openers and what do they mean to you?
-I mean, what does practising yoga really mean to you?
-Do you see it as a great way to workout?
+I mean, what does practicing yoga really mean to you?
+Do you see it as a great way to work out?
 Or do you like it because it helps slow your mind?
-Do you practise for flexibility?
+Do you practice for flexibility?
 Maybe it just makes you feel good without really knowing why?

 What are the benefits of hip openers?

 Here are some sample opening and closing meditations, and some hip opening asanas.
 Soon I will post a full lesson and an audio of a meditation for you all.
-The best thing about this, you can practice all of this at home.
-You could even practice in your pyjamas… or wearing nothing….
-You literally need nothing to meditate except you.
+The best thing about this, is you can practice all of this at home.
+You could even practice in your pajamas… or wear nothing….
+You literally need nothing to meditate on except you.
 Perfect, whole and complete you.
 Win win win win win win.

-Picture when this habit/ emotions/ thing has affected you.
+Picture when this habit or emotional thing has affected you.
 Remember a time it made you unhappy.
 Now, remember that you CAN let it go.
 Feel yourself letting go.
 Really feel the release.
 Imagine yourself without it.
 Feel how free you are, how much lighter you feel.
 As you inhale think “let”, and as you exhale think “go”.
 Take a few long slow deep breaths.

 Now we are ready for our practice.
 Remember your intention and the feeling of letting go during the asanas.

 Example Hip Openers

 Supta Baddha Konasana (reclining bound angle pose)